Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

 - Before you start eLearning, define the direction: where and why you’re flying.

-- The construction of your eLearning rocket (an LMS and a course authoring tool) depends on the goals and objectives of the stellar campaign.
+- The construction of your eLearning vehicle (an LMS and a course authoring tool) depends on the goals and objectives of the stellar campaign.

-- A detailed action plan will help you “sell” the idea to your senior management and get a budget for the flight.
+- A detailed action plan will help you “sell” the idea to your senior management and get a budget for the trajectory.

-- A dry run will help you identify any errors and debug your eLearning rocket.
+- A dry run will let you identify any errors and debug your eLearning rocket.

-- For a space expedition to succeed, it must solve a real business task.
+- For an expedition to succeed, it must solve a real business task.

-- Check the course often: collect feedback from employees, assess their knowledge regularly, and compare training results with business performance.
+- Check the course frequently: collect feedback from employees, assess their knowledge regularly, and compare training results with business performance.